 - Can span over multiple target systems (for example a desktop application and a web application)

-- Can run completely in the cloud using robocorp-hosted containers, or on a physical or virtual machine running the Robocorp Workforce Agent.
+- Can run completely in the cloud using Robocorp-Hosted Cloud Workers, or on a physical or virtual machine running the Robocorp Worker.

 - Is configured in Control Room.